-Term Description Assessment The purposeful and systematic collection of evidence about children's achievements.
-Assessment task A tool or instrument to gather evidence of children's achievement.
+Term Description Assessment The purposeful and systematic collection of evidence about students' achievements.
+Assessment task A tool or instrument to gather evidence of students' achievement.

 Appendix 2: Principles of assessment

 The following principles were developed to inform the policy context of the national curriculum and provide a basis on which local decisions about specific approaches to assessment can be built.